MoufidAl/Bike_Ride_Company_Analysis_Project/README.md

 I will design a new marketing strategy to convert casual riders into annual members.

-The data is provided through the company's internal dataset. the data consists of 12 months of bike_ride activities from January of 2020 to January of 2021.
+The data is provided through the company's internal dataset and made available by Motivate International Inc. the data consists of 12 months of bike_ride activities from January of 2020 to January of 2021.

+**Limitations on the project**

+prohibited from using riders' personally identifiable information:I won’t be able to connect pass purchases to credit card numbers to determine if casual riders live in the Cyclistic service area or if they have purchased multiple single passes.